 Every individual over the age of eighteen should have a Will, whether or not they are rich or poor, male or female, single or married.
 Here are some reasons why:

-- Millions of pounds are unnecessarily paid in Inheritance Tax (death duties) because a Will has not been draw up.
+Millions of pounds are unnecessarily paid in Inheritance Tax (death duties) because a Will has not been drawn up.

 Hospitals lose the opportunity to make use of valuable organs for transplant because no one is sure of the wishes of the deceased person.

 Most people would rather their money went to a Charity than to the taxman if they have no one to leave it to, this can only happen through a Will.